Efficient Full-Matrix Adaptive Regularization

-It follows from the bounds of \cite{duchi2011adaptive} that $\mu$ is in the range $[\frac{1}{\sqrt{d}}, \sqrt{d}]$ for the diagonal version of AdaGrad, depending on the geometry of the optimization problem.
-The value of $\mu$ for full matrix AdaGrad is unknown, but examples are known for which it is significantly smaller than one.
-For completeness, we conclude this section with such an example.
+where $x_\mathcal{A}$ is the output of the algorithm $\mathcal{A}$ and $x^* \in \argmin_x f(x)$, with a total of at most $T$ calls to the stochastic gradient oracle. $\mu$ captures the advantage in convergence rate obtained by the algorithm as compared to the error obtained by vanilla SGD, noting that the denominator is a bound on the error obtained by SGD in the same setting.

+A popular algorithm for stochastic (and in general online) convex optimization is AdaGrad \citep{duchi2011adaptive}.
+Due to adaptive regularization, AdaGrad can often be advantageous over SGD.
+We quantify this advantage by the notion of $\mu$ defined above.
+The bounds of \cite{duchi2011adaptive} imply that $\mu$ can be as small as $\frac{1}{\sqrt{d}}$, depending on the geometry of the optimization problem.
+An example of this was provided by \cite{duchi2011adaptive} for both the diagonal and the full version of Adagrad.
+At the end of this section, we provide a different example which shows the same phenomenon even in the case of strongly convex functions.

-In the rest of this section we will be using AdaGrad as a subroutine in our proposed algorithms.
-In this regard, while stating the bounds for our algorithms we use $\mu$ as an upper bound over the adaptivity ratio of each individual run of the AdaGrad subroutine.
-Furthermore, our algorithms will instantiate the online setting in the stochastic setting, where $f_i$ are picked randomly.
-In such settings $\sigma^2$ will denote an upper bound on $\E\bra{ \|g_i\|^2 }$ at each step of each run.
-A weak upper bound on $\sigma^2$ can be obtained by $\E \bra{ \|\SGDf(x)\|^2 } + O(LD)$ where $D$ is the diameter of the underlying set.
+In the rest of this section we describe Algorithm~\ref{alg:nonconvexsmooth}, which uses AdaGrad (Algorithm~\ref{alg:ag_smooth}) as a subroutine during each window.
+In this regard, while stating the bounds for our algorithms, we use $\mu$ as an upper bound on the advantage of AdaGrad in each iteration.